Types of taxes on the KRA portal

 NOTE: Here's an awesome YouTube short video you can use for reference when it comes these types taxes.

-Are you ready to get started? sign up for our forever FREE version of Brrng CRM and customer engagement automation software now.
+Are you ready to get started?
+Sign up here for a demo of the HelloDuty CRM and customer engagement automation software now.

 Plan, engage, and analyse with ease.
 Transform your customer relationship with an all-in-one platform.